 In addition to serving wine, a wine steward has several other responsibilities.
 These responsibilities include:

-Many sommeliers travel all over the world to taste new wine and to attend food and wine conventions.
+Many sommeliers travel all over the world to taste new wines and to attend food and wine conventions.
 A good wine expert will know all the current trends in the food and wine industry.
-He will also help patrons to feel comfortable with tasting wines and help them choose a delicious wine in their price range.
+He or she will also help patrons to feel comfortable with tasting wines and help them choose a delicious wine in their price range.
 Sommeliers can also learn more about wine through the opinions of their customers.

 Although many sommeliers work in upscale restaurants, there are many other places and ways he/she can earn his or her money as well.
 These include: